Edge-connectivity between edge-ends of infinite graphs: Suitable connecting paths

-Let $S'$ be the endpoints of the edges in $F$ that belong to $V_0'$.
-Consider $\hat{G}$ the subgraph of $G$ obtained by adjoining to $G[V_0]$ precisely $S'$ and the edges from $F$.
-Hence, by the minimality of $F$, the Erd\H{o}s-Menger Theorem for edges guarantees the existence in $\hat{G}$ of a family $\mathcal{P}$ of $k$ edge-disjoint $S'-S$ paths.
+Now, let $S'\subseteq V(G)$ comprise the endpoints of the edges in $F$ that belong to $V_0$.
+Denote by $\hat{G}$ the subgraph of $G$ obtained after adjoining to $G[V_0']$ precisely $S'$ and the edges from $F$.
+Hence, by the minimality of $F$, Corollary \ref{edgesmenger} (the Erd\H{o}s-Menger Theorem for edges) guarantees the existence in $\hat{G}$ of a family $\mathcal{P}$ of $k$ edge-disjoint $S-S'$ paths.
 In particular, each edge from $F$ belongs to precisely one path of $\mathcal{P}$.